New Mexico Unemployment

 File for Unemployment in New Mexico

 The New Mexico Department of Workforce Solutions is responsible for processing all unemployment insurance claims.
-Filing for unemployment can be done online or through the toll free number 1-877-NM-4-MYUI.
+Filing for unemployment can be done online or over the phone.

 Unemployment Application and Initial Claim

 File Your Unemployment Application and Initial Claim Process